 While we hope you won’t spend a night in the actual cells, Christchurch’s Jailhouse hostel is a must if you’re into wacky accommodation.
-Once a women’s prison and a military camp, the building has more than 140 years of history within its walls but is now home to backpackers’ dorms, twin rooms, double rooms and family rooms as well as a cinema room and espresso bar (an essential, right?!).
+Once a women’s prison and a military camp, the building has more than 140 years of history within its walls but is now home to backpackers’ dorms, twin rooms, double rooms and family rooms as well as a TV lounge and historical display rooms for all you history buffs.

 Hands up who wants to stay in a treehouse?!
 Let your childhood dreams come to life at Hapuku in beautiful Kaikoura.
 Set 10 metres above the grounds surrounded by native bush, the treehouses feature a fireplace, mini bar (sundowner G&Ts, anyone?) and a jacuzzi.
 No joke, this is a slice of paradise.

 Up the accommodation ante by staying in the grounds of Larnach Castle—which is actually New Zealand's only castle.
 Whether you choose to stay in the cosy stables or upgrade your experience for a stay in the lodge, you'll be blown away by the history of the Larnach Lodge And Stables.
 After breakfast in the stables, take advantage of the complimentary access to the castle for guests and enjoy a tour of the castle gardens like the genteel people you are.